 ● Don’t apply plaster in direct sunlight

-● Clay is available by the bag in powder form, as clay putty from potter supply stores or sometimes directly from the ground beneath the topsoil.
-To process green clay (damp and dug fresh from ground) or clay putty, slake with water and whisk with a paddle drill to create thick creamy mousse.
-If the clay has fully dried it needs to be broken up and sifted first as clay is waterproof and dry lumps will not absorb liquid water
+● Clay is available by the bag in powder form, as clay putty from potter supply stores or often directly from the ground beneath the topsoil.
+To process damp clay dug fresh from the ground or clay putty, slake with water and whisk with a paddle drill to create thick creamy mousse.
+If the clay is in big chunks but 100% bone dry, it will break down when added to water.
+This removes the need to break it up into little pieces.
+You will want to remove the larger aggregates before plastering.
+Powered clay is the easiest to process.
+Simply add water and whisk to create thick cream.

 ● Always soak clay for at least 24 hours (perhaps some time longer for green clay) before use to get it nice and sticky